cedrickchee/personal-website/_posts/2020-04-21-career-and-code-retreat-retro-16-years-working-in-tech.md

 #### Backend Development

 Most of my experience in backend works are done in statically typed and compiled languages like C, C# or TypeScript.
 I have a short love with Ruby before Node.js came out.
 I have only done some toy projects with Ruby on Rails and that was long time ago.
-I have deep experiece in Node.js together with a minimalistic MVC framework, Express.
+I have deep experience in Node.js together with a minimalistic MVC framework, Express.

-I don't have much achievements in backend development that I'm proud of.
+I don't have many achievements in backend development that I'm proud of.
 I think my favorite contributions to backend systems were my work optimizing SQL database performance for several large legacy websites, created my first in-house web framework from scratch, RESTful API design and implementation for small to medium-sized apps, and sysadmin lead for greenfield infra projects on AWS.

 As you can see, I lack the experience and skills in working in high traffic and large apps where [majestic monolith/macroservices (opposite of micro/services oriented architecture)](https://m.signalvnoise.com/the-majestic-monolith/) runs in a distributed systems environment and learning to build secure, reliable, and maintainable systems are important skills.